Select Page

 Professor Emeritus

-Mr. Waller’s research interests were in American Government and Politics, Political Behavior, Public Opinion, Gender, Sexuality and Women’s Studies.
-George taught Political Science 101, 105, 215, 218, 231 and Criminal Justice 110.
-He is Professor Emeritus (Summer 2020).
+Mr. Waller’s research interests included American Government and Politics, Political Behavior, Public Opinion, Gender, Sexuality, and Women’s Studies.
+George taught Political Science 101, 105, 215, 218, 231, and Criminal Justice 110.
+He is now a Professor Emeritus.

 Contact Email: wallerg@uwosh.edu